ahti1405/git-demo/README.md

 # Review of Git
-Demo git for refrshing the git knowledge.
+Demo git for refrshing the git knowledge!